This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Stress can raise your blood sugar.
 Ask your parents or care team provider for help if you are having trouble managing stress.

 - Illness can raise your blood sugar.
 This can happen even if you eat less than usual while you are sick.
 Work with your care team provider and parents to develop a sick day plan.
 This is a plan that helps you manage your blood sugar levels while you are sick.

 What else can I do to manage my diabetes?

 - Wear medical alert jewelry or carry a card that says you have diabetes.
-Ask your healthcare provider where to get these items.
+Ask your care team provider where to get these items.

 - Be safe when you learn to drive.
 Check your blood sugar before you drive.
-If your blood sugar is low, treat it with 15 grams of carbohydrate and wait for your blood sugar to go back to normal.
+If your blood sugar is low, have 15 grams of carbohydrate and wait for it to go back to normal.
 Keep snacks that contain carbohydrate in the car.
-If you feel like your blood sugar is low, pull over and check your blood sugar.
+If you feel like your blood sugar is low, pull over and check it.
 Treat your blood sugar before you start driving again, if needed.